-All rooms include furnishings, cable TV, campus network/internet connection, parking, and security.
-Residence halls offer laundry, vending, TV lounge, study areas, 24-hour door card security along with hall staff, and security services.
+All rooms include furnishings, campus network/internet connection, parking, and security.
+Residence halls offer free laundry, vending, TV lounge, study areas, 24-hour door card security along with hall staff, and security services.

-- Double Room-Available in Rasmusson, Tanner, Johnson, London, and Ormseth Halls. - Single Room-Available in Rasmusson, Tanner, Johnson, London and Ormseth Halls. - Breen Hall Suites-Double room with private bathroom.
-Air conditioned.
+- Double Room-Available in Rasmusson (Ras), Tanner, Johnson and London (J&L), and Ormseth (Orm) Halls. - Single Room-Available in Rasmusson, Tanner, Johnson and London, and Ormseth Halls and Theme houses. - Breen Hall Suites-Double room with private bathroom.
+Air conditioned. - All rooms on campus are air conditioned with a few exceptions.
+Contact the Vice President of Student Life for details.

-Other Living Options Theme Houses (5)
+Other Living Options Theme Houses (6)

-Private houses near campus with additional space, living areas, and kitchen facilities.
+Private university owned houses on campus with additional space, living areas, and kitchen facilities.
 Students living in a Theme House work together throughout the year on an agreed service theme.

-Timberland Apartments with Single Room \$6,036 for 10 months
+Timberland Apartments with Single Room \$6,818 for 10 months

 Utilities included-billed along with tuition by the semester.
 A \$125 damage deposit is required.
-A residential agreement is required to be signed by all four (4) students living in each apartment, as well as an apartment complex contract and FINANCIAL INFORMATION waldorf.edu WALDORF UNIVERSITY // 19 alcohol policy.
+A residential agreement is required to be signed by all four (4) students living in each apartment, as well as an apartment complex contract and alcohol policy.
 Each apartment has four (4) bedrooms, two bathrooms, laundry, dining, closets, and kitchen area with appliances, dishwasher, and living room.
-Cable and high-speed Internet is provided, as well as, onsite parking (permit required) and garbage services.
+High-speed Internet is provided, as well as, onsite parking (permit required) and garbage services.
 A meal plan is not included but may be purchased separately.